Caleb-Mitchell/RB130-LS/challenges/medium/simple_linked_list/simple_linked_list_pedac.md

 Write a simple linked list implementation.

 The simplest kind of linked list is a singly linked list.

+Each element in the list contains:

+- data
-Each element in the list contains data and a "next" field pointing to the next element in the list of elements.
+- a "next" field pointing to the next element in the list of elements.

 This variant of linked lists is often used to represent sequences or push-down stacks (also called a LIFO stack; Last In, First Out).

 Let's create a singly linked list whose elements may contain a range of data